Izenda7Series/docs/known_issues.rst

      - 16872
      - In Report Designer grids, user is unable to set Color Settings with 'Value Range' or Percentage Range' type after setting color with 'Value' type
    * - Defect
-     - 16873
-     - In scheduled instances the same emails are sent to cc-list more than one time (in case more than one email recipient put in to-list)
-   * - Defect
      - 16877
      - Error message 'No result found' appears when clicking on Custom URL link on Chart after adding Separators
    * - Defect